sanchitdilipjain/aws-s3-security/docs/index.md

    9. Under Bucket Policy click Edit

-   10. Copy the bucket policy below and paste into the Bucket Policy Editor and Select Save changes
+   10. Copy the bucket policy below and paste it into the Bucket Policy Editor and Select Save changes

               {
               "Statement": [